PaulWang1905/PaulWang1905.github.io/README.md

 ## Welcome to Puyu Wang`s website
+This is a static site hosted on github.

-You can visit my blog here [editor on GitHub](https://blog.puyuwang.me).
+You can visit my blog here [my wordpress blog](https://blog.puyuwang.me).

 ### Still Updating